The information in this article applies to:

 - Selecting each roof plane, be sure to grab the front, gable eave edge line and pull it out, creating the eave overhang.

-Note: If you are unfamiliar with either drawing, or manually editing roof planes in Home Designer Pro, please review the Roofs chapter of your Reference Manual from within the software by selecting Help> Launch help.
-Select the Contents tab, scroll down to the Roofs chapter, and click on the arrow next to it to expand out the chapter.
+Note: If you are unfamiliar with either drawing, or manually editing roof planes in Home Designer Pro, please review the Roofs chapter of the Help within the software by selecting Help> Launch Help.
+On the left side, scroll down to the Roofs chapter, and click on it to expand out the chapter.

 To adjust the shape of the roof hole

-- Using the Select Objects tool, click to select the Roof Hole polyline, then click the Break Line tool in the edit toolbar and click to place a line break in the center of the top edge of the polyline, breaking this edge into two line segments that can be joined with the roof planes on either side.
+- Using the Select Objects tool, click to select the Roof Hole polyline, click the Add Break edit tool, then click to place a break in the center of the top edge of the polyline, breaking this edge into two segments that can be joined with the roof planes on either side.

-- Using the Select Objects tool again, select the top edge of the left dormer roof plane, click the Join Roof Planes edit button, then click on the left line segment of the Roof Hole polyline.
+- Using the Select Objects tool again, select the top edge of the left dormer roof plane, click the Join Roof Planes edit tool, then click on the left segment of the Roof Hole polyline.

 The roof plane will angle its top edge in order to meet with the hole, which will cut and angle one side to join flush with the roof plane.